Adult dental health: Healthy aging

 Your dentist can diagnose and treat dental health problems before they become serious.
 Regular dental check-ups and cleanings are an important part of maintaining good dental health as you age.

-New research suggests that the health of your mouth mirrors the condition of your body as a whole.
+The health of your mouth mirrors the condition of your body as a whole.
 For example, when your mouth is healthy, chances are your overall health is good, too.
 On the other hand, if you have poor oral health, you may have other health problems.
 So, seeing a dentist regularly not only helps to keep your mouth in top shape, but also allows your dentist to watch for developments that may point to other health issues.

 Special concerns as you age: As you age, you become more vulnerable to developing chronic diseases such as diabetes, osteoporosis and heart disease.
 Researchers believe that symptoms of these diseases can manifest themselves in the mouth, making dentists key in diagnosing the diseases.
 In fact, your dentist may be the first health professional to notice a problem.